-Best case scenario of course you can just start a startup spend a sh*tload of time on it and make sure it works at the end of the day.
-So that’s of course number one but number two there is one other hack that kind of like and we do have a couple clients maybe three clients that actually do that.
+Best case scenario, of course, you can just start a startup spend a sh*tload of time on it and make sure it works at the end of the day.
+So that’s of course number one but number two there is one other hack that kind of like and we do have a couple of clients maybe three clients that actually do that.

 They have their own company, but they also do consulting on the side and they do consulting for different non-profits, for private equity firms, for companies acquiring other businesses, for business development firms and so on.

 Those types of businesses they need some form of evaluation over an existing company in order to decide whether they need to invest in it, whether they can acquire it and so on.
 Or you can work directly with clients so if you can analyze the business you still need some extra skills, but if you can analyze the business and find a missing opportunity that can help monetization, that can help bring in more profit and more money on the table.

 You may work in that specific ideation department who may be on some form of growth hacker or whatever they call it nowadays and just focus on that idea thing.

 But again, you need to understand the business, so you need to go to a company, you need to understand more about their business goals, business development plans who works on what, what are their main problems, how are they trying to compete with their again competitors and selling that.